-If wasting money were the only problem with breeders, few people outside of Japan would show interest in Japan's program.
-But economics is not the only issue, nor the most important.
+Economics is not the only, nor the most important, issue associated with breeders.
 Development of a plutonium breeder economy carries enormous societal risks.
-Japan's potential reliance on an energy supply technology based on nuclear-weapons-usable material is cause for profound concern, not just in Japan, but throughout the world.
+Russia's potential reliance on an energy supply technology based on nuclear-weapons-usable material is cause for profound concern, not just in Russia, but throughout the world.

-There are two categories of risks associated with fast breeders that differ significantly from those associated with the conventional LWRs operating with low enriched uranium fuel, namely, those associated with operation of the reactor itself, and those associated with reliance on weapons-usable material as fuel.
+There are two categories of risks associated with fast breeders that differ significantly from those associated with the conventional reactors operating with low enriched uranium fuel, namely, those associated with operation of the reactor itself, and those associated with reliance on weapons-usable material as fuel.